Footbridge over Charles River near Albemarle Road

 Stormwater can pick up debris, chemicals, dirt, and other pollutants and flow into a storm sewer system or directly to a lake, stream, river, wetland, or coastal water.
 Anything that enters a storm sewer system is discharged untreated into the waterbodies we use for swimming, fishing, and providing drinking water.

-Please follow this link to view our catch basin atlas to locate your nearest catch basin
+Please follow the link above to locate your nearest catch basin

 Please See The Bottom Of The Page For The Stormwater Infrastructure Improvement Plan Executive Summary And Other Documentation.